needle-mirror/com.unity.cloud.identity/Documentation~/basic-concepts.md

 The `PkceAuthenticator` implements the 0Auth 2.0 PKCE standard flow to retrieve an access token and involves using the default OS browser as the middle-man to authenticate the user.

 It has no required pre-condition.

-### Automated flow

-This flow is supported by the `PersonalAccessTokenProvider` and `CommandLineAccessTokenProvider` classes and works through a PAT that you generate on the Digital Twin Dashboard.

-Both classes pre-conditions are the detection of a PAT, either injected from command line or discovered in environment variables.

 ### Pre-authenticated flow